top of page

 Right to Stay and Die at Home Planning

 An Advance Statement is usually included with a Living Will / Advance Directive.
 If you prepare a Living Will with us then an Advance Statement will be included in the price.
 We consider it important the two are together.
+Your Document of Decisions will outline your choices and why to support you in case it is questioned or challenged.

-Note: Please please please do not change or create a Will in favour of anyone who has to persuade you to do so and/or comes into your later life suddenly until you have discussed it with someone else you trust such as ourselves, or your GP.
+Note: Please please please do not change or create a Will in favour of anyone who has to persuade you (includes family members) to do so and/or comes into your later life suddenly until you have discussed it with someone else you trust such as ourselves, or your GP.
 If you don't know who to talk to, call Age UK Befriending Service https://www.ageuk.org.uk/services/befriending-services/ to stay safe and combat loneliness.
 Then discuss your wishes only with an experienced accredited person who has been recommended beforehand.
 The Society of Will Writers or Law Society can help.
 There are too many exploitation stories to not make this plea.
 Whilst we must absolutely make a Will according to your wishes, any professional should record on file if there is any appearance of duress or persuasion.

 So pick your Will making professionals carefully.